-Cyclist.ie – The Irish Cycling Advocacy Network – is primarily a federation of the affiliated cycling or walking campaigns groups in Ireland.
+Cyclist.ie – The Irish Cycling Advocacy Network – is primarily a federation of the affiliated urban cycling or walking campaigns groups in Ireland.
 Greenway promotional groups may also be members.
 These collectively comprise the groups listed under Regional Cycling Promotion Groups or RCPGs (see links, left sidebar).
-Various bicycle festivals are also associated with the organisation.
+Various bicycle festivals and the ‘Wind in Their Hair’ movement are also associated with the organisation.

 Each RCPG nominates up to two delegates who collectively comprise The Council, the governing body of the federation.
 The Council meets formally at least twice per year.
 An Executive Committee of up to six nominees runs the organisation on a daily basis with the National Cycling Coordinator in attendance.
 The Executive meets by means of video-conference calls on a monthly basis or as required.

 Cyclist.ie is a membership-based organisation.
 The individual campaigns collectively have in excess of 700 members.

 The organisation is not incorporated.

 Colm Ryder (Dublin Cycling Campaign) is the current chairman.

 Dr. Mike McKillen is a member of the ECF Bike Helmet sub-committee and contributes to its research, deliberations and policy development.